gboeing/osmnx/docs/getting-started.rst

 Features
 --------

 OSMnx is pronounced as the initialism: "oh-ess-em-en-ex".
-It is built on top of `NetworkX`_ and `GeoPandas`_, and interacts with `OpenStreetMap`_ APIs to:
+It is built on top of NetworkX and GeoPandas, and interacts with `OpenStreetMap`_ APIs to:

 * Download and model street networks or other networked infrastructure anywhere in the world with a single line of code
 * Download any other spatial geometries (e.g., political boundaries, building footprints, grocery stores, transit stops) as a GeoDataFrame